Get up to $1.5 million cover to provide for your loved ones if you’re unable to work due to accident or injury.

 - Choose the cover you want.
-Qantas Insurance TPD Insurance gives you the flexibility to tailor a policy to suit your needs by choosing which of the following covers you’d like to include: Accident Cover, Illness Cover and/or Sports Cover.
+Qantas TPD Insurance gives you the flexibility to tailor a policy to suit your needs by choosing which of the following covers you’d like to include: Accident Cover, Illness Cover and/or Sports Cover.

 - Pause cover for up to three months.
 Experiencing a short-term cash flow problem?
-Qantas Insurance gives you the financial flexibility to pause your TPD Insurance premiums for up to three months.
+Qantas Life Insurance gives you the financial flexibility to pause your TPD Insurance premiums for up to three months.

 - Earn up to 100,000 Qantas Points.
-Qantas Insurance regularly offers a range of special deals to encourage new customers to take out a Life Insurance policy.
-At the time of writing, you could earn 100,000 Qantas Points by joining Qantas Insurance.
+Qantas Life Insurance regularly offers a range of special deals to encourage new customers to take out a Life Insurance policy.
+At the time of writing, you could earn 100,000 Qantas Points by joining Qantas Life Insurance.

 - Wellness Rewards program.
-When you join Qantas Insurance you also get access to the Wellness Rewards program, which allows you to earn Qantas Points simply by doing everyday activities.
-You can track your activities (such as walking the dog or going for a bike ride) via the Qantas Insurance app, earn Qantas Points you can redeem for flights and other rewards, and access discounts from a range of partner retailers.
+When you join Qantas Life Insurance you also get access to the Wellness Rewards program, which allows you to earn Qantas Points simply by doing everyday activities.
+You can track your activities (such as walking the dog or going for a bike ride) via the Qantas Wellbeing app, earn Qantas Points you can redeem for flights and other rewards, and access discounts from a range of partner retailers.